jimorc/jimo/examples/Timer/Timer1/README.md

 The following is sample output from the program.

 ```
-OnceTimer::Stop called for a timer that was never started.
+Timer::stop called for a timer that was never started.
 tick
-tickle
-OnceTimer::Fire can only be called once.
 ```